lidofinance/lido-improvement-proposals/LIPS/lip-26.md

 **`HashConsensus.sol`** - a utility contract responsible for reaching consensus between CSM Oracle members.
 Uses the standard code of the `HashConsensus` contract from the LoE.

-**`EasyTrack`** - a utility contract responsible for the application of the reported EL stealing penalties.
+**`CSMSettleELStealingPenalty.sol`** (EasyTrack on the scheme) - a utility contract responsible for the application of the reported EL stealing penalties.
 A part of the common `EasyTrack` setup within LoE.

-**`GateSeal`** - a utility contract responsible for the one-time pause of the `CSModule.sol` and `CSAccounting.sol` contracts to prevent possible exploitation of the module through zero-day vulnerability.
-Uses the standard code of the `GateSeal` contract from LoE.
+**`GateSeal.vy`** (GateSeal on the scheme) - a utility contract responsible for the one-time pause of the `CSModule.sol`, `CSAccounting.sol`, and `CSFeeOracle.sol` contracts to prevent possible exploitation of the module through zero-day vulnerability.
+Created using `GateSealFactory` contract from LoE.

 #### Off-chain tools